elee131/UBC_Fountains/README.md

 - as a user, I want to be able to remove broken ones from favourites
 - as a user, I want to be able to view all pins in my favourites and all pins present in the program
+- I want to be able to save my pins and favourites to file
+- I want to be able to load my pins and favourites from file